e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

   ```

 The next thing, we need to do is to change the markup.
-It will be looking as the following one:
+It will be looking at the following one:

 ```HTML
 <template>